Nul1-Ptr/beihangLogin/README.md

   beihangLogin [command]

 Available Commands:
-  help        Help about any command login       Login using your username and password. logout      Logout your account
+  completion  Generate the autocompletion script for the specified shell detect      Detect online status and try to login help        Help about any command login       Login using your username and password. logout      Logout your account